 What we came to realize only a short time later is how high maintenance dark stains can be.
 Wear patterns from our dog coming in and out of the house quickly showed, as well as marks from our outdoor furniture (even though we were careful while sliding chairs in and out from the table).
 By the next spring, our deck was looking pretty rough.

-Although the solid stain held up better (3 years without having to touch it up), it constantly looked dusty and we were having to vacuum it regularly.
+Although the brown solid stain held up better (3 years without having to touch it up), it constantly looked dusty and we were having to vacuum it regularly.
 Yes, we used our central vac with the brush attachment every few days throughout the summer to keep it looking clean.
 When it rained, the water droplets dried white, making it look terrible too.
 Sometimes, I had to mop the deck, then dry it to keep it looking good.
 It was a total pain!

-Deck Makeover Using Chelsea Gray Stain
+Deck Makeover with Chelsea Gray Stain

 This go-around, I wanted a stain colour that looked good, but was low maintenance too.
-After testing several colours, we decided on Benjamin Moore Chelsea Gray, which is a warm gray with a very slight green undertone.
+After testing several outdoor stain colours, we decided on Benjamin Moore Chelsea Gray, which is a warm gray with a very slight green undertone.

 As shown here in the shade, it reads a bit blue.
 For the most part, it’s a lovely warm gray that seems to work with many colours.
 Depending on the time of day, the colour looks different, which is something I like.
 It also works well with our stepping stone walkway that’s joined to our stone patio below.

-I’m not going to lie and say the transition from espresso stain to this medium gray was easy.
+I’m not going to lie and say the transition from espresso stain to this medium gray stain was easy.
 We had to sand down the old stain that was peeling, then give the whole deck (including the skirting) two coats of the new colour.
 It was labour intensive and took a lot of patience when it came to the working around the rain.
 But gray stain over brown stain can be done.

-After only living with the Chelsea Gray for a week, I liked it so much better.
+After only living with the Benjamin Moore Chelsea Gray for a week, I liked it so much better.
 It had rained and there were no signs of water droplets when they dried.
 We also couldn’t see any dust (not to say it wasn’t there).

 After a good solid month, it was looking great (minus a few bird splatters we had to clean up).
 I took this photo with my phone one evening while we were enjoying dinner outside after a light rain.
 (If you’re wondering what the fence stain colour is, go here.)

 Since the deck staining was done, I was able to focus on other outdoor projects.
 I always look forward to the part when I get to plant flowers and add outdoor decor to our backyard.
 I worked hard to get it done before Canada Day.

 At the end of June, when everything was finished and I had planned on taking the reveal photos of our deck makeover, a huge storm ripped through our town.
 We’re talking the most hail I’ve ever seen in my life.
 Yes, that looks like snow in the photo below, but it’s actually melting hail.
+Yikes!

 All I could do is watch out the windows as the storm ripped our trees and plants apart, and started peeling the stain right off our deck.
 All I could think is please don’t let any windows break since we finished our main floor renovation only months before.
 I couldn’t help but start crying :(